PR0M3TH3AN/SeedPass/README.md

 ### Overview

 The SeedPass roadmap outlines a structured development plan divided into distinct phases.
 Each phase focuses on specific areas, prioritizing core functionalities and security before expanding into advanced CLI features and integrations.
-This approach ensures that SeedPass remains a secure, reliable, and user-friendly CLI-based password management tool.
+This approach ensures that SeedPass remains a secure, reliable, and user-friendly CLI-based password management tool while accommodating the new method of individual entry management.

 ---

-### Phase 1: Core Functionality and Security
+### Phase 1: Core Functionality and Security Enhancements

-**Goal:** Establish a solid foundation with essential password management features, secure seed handling, and robust Nostr integration.
+**Goal:** Establish a robust foundation with individual entry management, secure seed handling, and seamless Nostr integration.

-1. **Cross-Platform Compatibility**
-   - **Add Windows-Supported File Locking**
-     - **Description:** Implement a cross-platform file locking mechanism to ensure safe concurrent file access across different operating systems.
-     - **Approach:** Utilize a library like [`portalocker`](https://pypi.org/project/portalocker/) to replace the current `fcntl`-based locking system.
+1. **Individual JSON File Management**
+   - **Separate Entry Files:**
+     - **Description:** Modify the application to create and manage each entry as a separate JSON file within a designated directory.
+     - **Implementation Steps:**
+       - Define a standardized naming convention for entry files (e.g., `entry_<entry_num>.json`).
+       - Update CRUD (Create, Read, Update, Delete) operations to handle individual files.
+   - **Backup Directory Structure:**
+     - **Description:** Implement a backup system that saves previous versions of each entry in a separate backup folder.
+     - **Implementation Steps:**
+       - Create a `backups/` directory within the SeedPass data folder.
+       - Upon modifying an entry, save the previous version in `backups/entry_<entry_num>_v<version>.json`.
+       - Implement rollback functionality to restore from backups if needed.

+2. **Enhanced JSON Schema Integration**
+   - **Description:** Adopt the new JSON schema for all entry types, ensuring consistency and flexibility.
+   - **Implementation Steps:**
+     - Update existing entries to conform to the new schema.
+     - Ensure that new kinds adhere to the defined structure, facilitating future expansions.

+3. **Nostr Integration for Individual Entries**
+   - **Description:** Each entry corresponds to a separate Nostr post, enabling granular synchronization and backup.
+   - **Implementation Steps:**
+     - Modify the Nostr posting mechanism to handle individual JSON files.
+     - Ensure that each new or updated entry is posted as a distinct event on Nostr.
+     - Implement synchronization logic to fetch and update entries from Nostr as needed.

-2. **Security Enhancements**
+4. **Security Enhancements**
-   - **Add Parent Seed Recovery**
+   - **Parent Seed Recovery**
      - **Description:** Develop a secure method for users to recover their parent seed if lost.
      - **Features:**
        - **Recovery Phrase:** Allow users to generate and store a recovery phrase or backup file.
        - **Multi-Factor Authentication (MFA):** Integrate MFA to enhance the security of the recovery process.
        - **Encrypted Storage:** Ensure that recovery data is encrypted and stored securely.

-   - **Add "Secret" Mode (Clipboard-Only Password Retrieval)**
+   - **"Secret" Mode (Clipboard-Only Password Retrieval)**
      - **Description:** Introduce a "secret" mode where passwords are copied directly to the clipboard rather than displayed on the screen upon retrieval.
      - **Features:**
        - **Toggle Setting:** Allow users to enable or disable "secret" mode.
        - **Clipboard Integration:** Ensure passwords are copied securely to the clipboard when "secret" mode is active.
        - **User Feedback:** Notify users that the password has been copied to the clipboard.

-   - **Implement Two-Factor Security Model with Random Index Generation**
+   - **Two-Factor Security Model with Random Index Generation**
      - **Description:** Create a robust two-factor security system using a master seed and master password combination, enhanced with random index generation for additional security.
      - **Key Features:**
        - **Random Index Generation:** Generate cryptographically secure random numbers for each new password index.